top of page

 Zoning Board

-LOREN HOPKINS | ANGELA MURPHY | PETE KOTANCHEK | RALPH BARKER | MARCIE CAMPBELL (NOT PICTURED)
+LOREN HOPKINS | ANGELA MURPHY | PETE KOTANCHEK | RALPH BARKER | MARCIE CAMPBELL

 The Zoning Board meets the third Monday of each month at 6:30p.m. at the Township Administration Building at 7890 State Route 5.
 The board does not meet during the month of December.